D A N C E M O N K S

 Apapacho is a Nahuatl word that means a soul care

 For thousands of years, Indigenous peoples of the Anahuac have migrated and danced through ancestral territories that are now divided by an international border.
-The Dance of the Deer of the Yoreme people (also known as Yaqui) is found to this day in Sonora, Mexico and Arizona as a vibrant illustration of cultural resilience and connection. - Notes from SEYEWAILO RESEARCH IN MOTION
+The Dance of the Deer of the Yoreme people (also known as Yaqui) is found to this day in Sonora (Mexico) and Arizona (United States) as a vibrant illustration of cultural resilience and connection. - Notes from SEYEWAILO RESEARCH IN MOTION

 APAPACHO honors immigrants' vital contributions while providing needed spaces to rest and dream, recover ancestral memory, and ignite the renewal of sacred ways of being and relating to the body and the land.
-During times of environmental and social crisis, it is essential to listen to the wise voices of those who have not been traditionally heard or have been overlooked and whose cultures hold vital knowledge for these times.
+During times of environmental and social crisis, it is essential to listen to the voices of those who have not been traditionally heard and whose stories hold vital knowledge for these times.

 CALENDAR